Join Finextra, in association with Jumio to hear experts discuss the challenges – and opportunities – of SCA and SCeID.

 Both SCA and SCeID are mandated by PSD2, although the latter is not well understood.
 Failure to implement these capabilities exposes banks to penalties under PSD2 as set by national regulators.
 However, a failure to implement these capabilities properly may also expose banks to potential loss of sensitive customer data and, under the General Data Protection Regulation (GDPR), this opens up the possibility of fines of up to 2% of global annual turnover.

-Join this webinar from Finextra in association with Jumio to hear expert speakers from Jumio, Consult Hyperion and leading banks discuss the challenges – and opportunities – of SCA and SCeID.
+Join this on demand webinar from Finextra in association with Jumio to hear expert speakers from Jumio, Consult Hyperion and leading banks discuss the challenges – and opportunities – of SCA and SCeID.
 During an interactive panel discussion, the speakers will address a number of key questions, including:

 - How are SCeID and SCA connected?